beckyhuynh/ESP32-INMP441-dynamic-audio-visualizer/README.md

 https://doc-tft-espi.readthedocs.io/graphics/
 https://www.youtube.com/watch?v=9CI4Y2V4sxE&ab_channel=AkashMurthy

-Notice:
+Important notice:!!
-This project works best with some kind of noise amplifier or loud music playing.
+This project works best with some kind of noise amplifier or LOUD music playing.
 I used my fender amp to make the music more alive for the mic.
-The mic is not very sensitive with regular microphone or laptop speaker.
+The mic is not very sensitive with regular microphone or laptop speaker, the bars will barely spike.
+This is likely attributed to cheaper manufacturing of the mic, but for my purpose it works. :>